How to Commit to a Relationship Without Making Mistakes

 Whatever it is, it all goes back to knowing what you want in life.
 The easiest way to get in touch with that is to look ahead.
 Imagine how things will be in the future.

-I tended to neglect considering the future.
-My pattern was that as long as I was happy in a relationship, I accepted the status quo without actually having any desire to imagine if this is what I wanted for the rest of my life.
+I made that mistake in the past.
+As long as I was happy in a relationship, I accepted the status quo.
+I didn't think about if it was what I wanted for the rest of my life.

 That was a drastic mistake.
-If I had imagined my girlfriend as my wife, it may have given me the vision I needed to make a commitment.
+If I had imagined my girlfriend as my wife, it might have given me the vision I needed to commit to an permanent relationship.

-The ability to visualize your future in an existing relationship helps you appreciate what you've got.
+The act of visualizing your future in an existing relationship helps you appreciate what you've got.
 Otherwise, you might make the mistake of overlooking a great partnership.

-I discovered this concept much later in life and I let many years just float along in a couple of long-term relationships that went nowhere.
+I let many years float along in a couple of long-term relationships that went nowhere.
 That is, we had no plan to build a future together.

-If I had visualized the future, had imagined what might come of it, or had imagined my girlfriend as my wife, I might have been motivated to make a commitment.
+If I had visualized the future, had imagined what might come of it, or had imagined my girlfriend as my wife, I might have been motivated to commit.

-This includes being aware of our own feelings.
-Are we happy with the relationship?
-Is it something we desire to have the rest of our lives?
-Is there anything we’re afraid of?
-If so, can we deal with it for the sake of keeping the positive aspects of it?
+- Is there anything troubling you?
+If so, can you deal with it for the sake of keeping the positive aspects of it?

-You can build a strong relationship by being in the moment at all times.
-You need to keep our eyes open, so to speak, and be aware of what you’ve got.
-If you think about what you expect out of life, rather than focusing on what you already have, then you might very well be fooling yourself.
+You need to keep our eyes open and be aware of what you’ve got.
+If you think about other things you expect out of life, then you might be fooling yourself.
 Expectations may never come to be, but what you have now is unmistakably the reality that's already here.
 Hold on to it.

 "A man should look for what is, and not for what he thinks should be."— Albert Einstein